 In just a few hours, my long lost childhood dream will finally come true.
 I'll put on a white dress and my father will walk me down the aisle and hand me over to the man who will always have my heart.
 I'll slide a ring on his finger as I promise to love him for the rest of my life, and he'll do the same to me.
 Both of us will probably cry.
 We'll share our first kiss as husband and wife, the first of many.
 There will be delicious food and cake and dancing but I won't notice any of it because he'll be by my side and when he's there, nothing else matters.
 Only him.

-I know that no words will ever be enough to describe how much I love you, Castle, but I hope that with this letter you will realize that you are my everything, my always, and that my heart forever belongs to you.
+I know that no words will ever be enough to describe how much I love you, Castle, but I hope that with this letter you realize that you are my everything, my always, and that my heart forever belongs to you.

 I love you so much and I promise to show you that every day for the rest of our lives.